smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |             | REPEAT |

 ## Integration

-!!!
-NOTE
 For Remote Control to work, the head unit must support SDL Core Version 4.4 or newer.
-Also your app's appHMIType should be set to `REMOTE_CONTROL`.
+Also your app's `appHMIType` must be set to `REMOTE_CONTROL`.
-!!!

-### System Capability
+### Checking Permissions

-!!!
-MUST
 Prior to using any Remote Control RPCs, you must check that the head unit has the Remote Control capability.
-As you may encounter head units that do *not* support it, this check is important.
+As you will encounter head units that do *not* support it, this check is important.
-!!!

 To check for this capability, use the following call:

+@![iOS]
 ##### Objective-C
 ```objc
 [self.sdlManager.systemCapabilityManager updateCapabilityType:SDLSystemCapabilityTypeRemoteControl completionHandler:^(NSError * _Nullable error, SDLSystemCapabilityManager * _Nonnull systemCapabilityManager) {